| During the desperate

 Hurricanes were in front line service to allow the RAF to

+offer a credible threat to the Luftwaffe.
 During the disastrous campaign in France, Air Vice Marshall

 Dowding commanding RAF Fighter Command was loath to commit